spyophobia/shadowsocks-gtk-rs/res/QnA.md

 `profile.yaml` is the definition file for a profile: a directory is considered a "profile directory" only if it contains a `profile.yaml`.
 You may put other profile-specific files and directories under this directory too if you need to reference them from `profile.yaml`, such as a `ss-config.json`.

-For examples of how to manually write a `profile.yaml`, see [example-config-profiles/A-good-profile-using-cli-args](example-config-profiles/A-good-profile-using-cli-args) and [example-config-profiles/A-good-profile-using-config-file](example-config-profiles/A-good-profile-using-config-file).
+For examples of how to manually write a `profile.yaml`, see [/example-config-profiles/Group-of-good-profiles](/example-config-profiles/Group-of-good-profiles).
 ### Grouped multi-profile config
 ```
 # An example